ameba23/metadata-extract/README.md

   - `options.log` - A logger function (defaults to console.log)
   - `options.allowBuffers` - If true, buffers will be allowed in

-`callback` is a function which takes `(error, metadata)`, where metadata is an object containing the metadata found.
+`metadata` is an object containing the metadata found.

 ## Included extractors